AriesJ12/Full-fledge-website-first-/setup.md

 12. copy and paste the other remaining files in the query box(PRESS GO TO EXECUTE)
     - do it in this order
     - locations -> restaurant -> cuisine -> accounts

+13. website should be working
+    - go to (    localhost/Full-fledge-website-first-/HOP2eat )